dnadesign/dnadesign.github.io/_posts/2013-04-05-managing-component-oriented-css-with-grunt.md

 	}

 This process creates:
-* base.min.css
+* build/base.min.css
-* small.min.css
+* build/small.min.css
 * etc

-However we didn't want multiple media queries in each file and less doesn't handle media queries so well.
+However we didn't want to have to update multiple places if a breakpoint changed, we didn't want multiple media queries in each compiled file, and less doesn't handle media queries so well.

 ### Step 2:

-We put all our media queries in separate files and only concatenated them onto the file once the initial compiling and minifying was done.
+We put all our media queries in separate files and only concatenated them onto the compiled file once the initial compiling and minifying was done.

 In the grunt config file this looked something like: